byexamples/byexample/CONTRIBUTING.md

 Do you want to contribute but you are not sure where to start?
 Pick an issue from [here](https://github.com/byexamples/byexample/issues);
 the issues with the label ``good first issue`` is what you are looking for.

+### Do not worry to do mistakes

+Everyone was new some day.
+Do your best and ask for help if you need it.

 ## Modules: the preferred way